johnedmonds/pepco-tracker/README.md

     cd pepco-model
     mvn install

+# Components

+pepco-tracker is made of several components:

+* pepco-model: Models the data for storage in a relational database.
+* pepco-scraper: Scrapes Pepco's site and stores the data using pepco-model
+* pepco-web: A web interface for viewing the data

-# Running
+# Running the Scraper

 We don't currently have a very user-friendly way of running the scraper.
-The current way to do it is to use Maven:
+The current way to do it is to cd into pepco-scraper and use Maven:

     mvn exec:java -Dexec.mainClass=com.pocketcookies.pepco.scraper.PepcoScraper

+# Running the Website

+Maven will generate a war file when you cd into pepco-web and do

+    mvn package

+You can put that war file into any servlet container and it should work.

 # Configuration